winstonDeGreef/Mechanica/content/Ch6_AngularMomentum.md

 $$ \alpha \equiv \frac{l^2}{2GMm^2} $$

 This type of curve is know as the conic sections.
 That is, they can be found by intersecting a cone with a plane.
-See the animation below, where a plane is at various positions and at various angles intesecting a cone.
+See the animation below, where a plane is at various positions and at various angles intersecting a cone.

 ```{figure} images/conic_sections_small.gif